4.12 Custom Signs

 and 1

-to indicate directionality, however
+to indicate directionality,

-any value can be used.
+however any sign values may be used.

-Figure 4.21 shows the effect of replacing signed values '1' and '-1' with text strings: 'up' and 'dn'.
+the signed list values from '1' and '-1', to strings: 'up' and 'dn'.

 setlist <- make_venn_test(n_sets=2, do_signed=TRUE)